Mio, Michigan

 Mio (/ˈmaɪoʊ/ MY-oh) is an unincorporated community and census-designated place (CDP) in Oscoda County in the U.S. state of Michigan.
 It is the county seat of Oscoda County.
 The population of the CDP was 1,690 at the 2020 census.

 Mio is situated along the boundary between Mentor Township on the east, Big Creek Township on the west, and Elmer Township to the northwest.
 As an unincorporated community, Mio has no legal autonomy as an incorporated municipality.

 History

-The community was founded in 1881 and was originally called "Mioe", in honor of Marla Deyarmond, the wife of town founder Henry Deyarmond.
+The community was founded in 1881 and was originally called "Mioe", the nickname of Marla Deyarmond, the wife of town founder Henry Deyarmond.
 Other founders included Colige Comins, Reirlo Fosdick, and John Randall.
 A post office named Mioe opened May 3, 1882.
 The name changed to Mio on November 21, 1883.

 State high temperature record

 Mio holds the state record for the highest recorded temperature, when it reached 112 F on July 13, 1936.
 An identical temperature was also recorded on the same day in the village of Stanwood, in Mecosta County.